QuentinRougemont/coho_ldscp_genomics/README.md

 Rscript 00-scripts/gea/Figure3.R
 ```

-This should automatically produce the Figure3 from our manuscrit
+This should automatically produce the Figure3 from our manuscript

 ## 6. Looking for parallelism